 Coherence between rooms

-When the buyer walks through the home, they expect a certain continuity.
+When the buyer tours the home, expect a certain continuity.
 Sudden jumps between rooms generate disconnection.

 Factors that provide coherence: